 Born in New York City, in 1969, John Wall Barger is the author of four collections of poetry: The Mean Game (Palimpsest Press, 2019); The Book of Festus (Palimpsest, 2015), finalist for the JM Abraham Poetry Award; Hummingbird (Palimpsest, 2012), finalist for the Raymond Souster Award; and Pain-proof Men (Palimpsest, 2009); and three chapbooks: Dying in Dharamsala (Alfred Gustav Press, 2018); Samovar / Dukkha (Baseline Press, 2016), and The Vnfortunate Report & Tragicall Tidings of Leslie Barger (Thee Hellbox Press, 2016).

 Barger has twice received the Canada Council Grant for Professional Writers, Mid-Career (2013, 2019), and numerous Creation Grants from the Nova Scotia Arts Council.
 He has attended the Writing Studio at the Banff Centre twice (2006, 2010).
 After moving to Canada in 1975, Barger grew up in Halifax, Nova Scotia.
 He has since lived in Italy, Ireland, Finland, Hong Kong, and India.
-He and his wife, the philosopher Tiina Rosenqvist, now live in West Philadelphia, where he is an editor for Painted Bride Quarterly.
+He and his wife, the philosopher Tiina Rosenqvist, now live in West Philadelphia.
+He teaches a Poetry Workshop at The University of the Arts.